 It’s hard to know when the time has come for your baby to be sleeping through the night.
 At some point, they reach an age where they don’t need to be fed in the middle of the night – this point is different for everyone.

 I was getting up twice a night with my twins until they were about 5 months old.
 It was a pretty extensive feeding routine, lasting about 20 minutes each time.
 I’d go downstairs and make their bottles, go back upstairs, take them out of their cribs and put them in their boppy pillows on the 3-seater couch in their nursery.
 I’d sit in the middle, pop a bottle in each mouth and they’d drink until they were full or would fall asleep.
-Then I’d burp them and put them back in their beds.
+Then I’d burp them, change their diapers, and put them back in their beds.
 Then we’d do the same thing again 4 hours later.
 It was exhausting.

 I was ecstatic when they transitioned to one feeding per night, but at some point, they were just playing around with their bottles and I felt it was a waste of time because they wouldn’t really drink.
 It was frustrating.

-That’s when Thomas suggested that they might not really be hungry, they just thought it was fun to hang out with mommy in the middle of the night.
+That’s when my hubby suggested that they might not really be hungry, they just thought it was fun to hang out with mommy in the middle of the night.
 He suggested I put water in their bottles and give them the bottles in their cribs.
 That way there was nothing fun happening and they might be motivated to just go back to sleep if they woke up in the night.

 I took his suggestion as unjust criticism and didn’t even consider doing what he thought I should.
 I don’t remember what I said but I bitterly thought “you aren’t the one getting up in the middle of the night – what do you know!?”